ysunbp/TaxoGlimpse/README.md

 The data collection process of the taxonomies is as follows:

 ### 2.1.
 Google
-We obtained the Google Product Category taxonomy from [link](https://www.google.com/basepages/producttype/taxonomy.en-US.txt) and scrawled the product instances to perform the additional instance typing experiment.
+We obtained the Google Product Category taxonomy from [link](https://www.google.com/basepages/producttype/taxonomy.en-US.txt) and crawled the product instances to perform the additional instance typing experiment.
 For details, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.2.
 Amazon
 We crawled Amazon's Product Category and the product instances from the [browsenodes.com](https://www.browsenodes.com/).
 We provide the detailed scripts, please refer to the README.md in [TaxoGlimpse/LLM-taxonomy/shopping/](https://github.com/ysunbp/TaxoGlimpse/tree/main/LLM-taxonomy/shopping).
 ### 2.3.
 ICD-10-CM